 Rudolf Firkusny With Rafael Kubelik And The N.Y.
-Phil Play Music Of Vaughan-Williams, Schumann And Hindemith – 1978 – Past Daily Mid-Week Concert
+Philharmonic Play Music Of Vaughan Williams, Schumann And Hindemith – 1978 – Past Daily Mid-Week Concert

 A classic concert this week.
 Two giants in music with the New York Philharmonic in a broadcast concert from 1978.
 Rafael Kubelik was making his first of a series of guest appearances with the Philharmonic starting with this concert.
 He is joined by Czech Piano legend Rudolf Firkusny in a program of music by Vaughan-Williams, Schumann and Paul Hindemith.

 The concert starts with a performance of Vaughan Williams Symphony Number 6, which was the first time in many years Kubelik conducted the work.
 The Symphony takes up all of the top player.